ArefEinizade2/ProductGraphSleepNet/README.md

 ## Reproduce the results on the public SleepEDF database:

-Step 1: Download the raw .edf files, convert them (PSG signals and their labels) to .mat files ("* -PSG.mat" with two keys "record" and "Labels") of the SleepEDF database from the following link and put them in the "SleepEDF20 raw mat" folder.
+Step 1: Create a new folder named "SleepEDF20 raw mat".
+Download the raw .edf files, convert them (PSG signals and their labels) to .mat files ("* -PSG.mat" with two keys "record" and "Labels") of the SleepEDF database from the following link and put them in the "SleepEDF20 raw mat" folder.

 https://www.physionet.org/content/sleep-edfx/1.0.0/